 Digital image resolution refers to the number of pixels an image file contains.
 And when discussed in terms of display output, digital image resolution is often discussed in terms of PPI, or pixels per inch.

-So when a camera takes an image, it records a certain number of pixels.
-More pixels makes for more detail, and more detail equals more resolution.
+So, when a camera takes an image, it records a certain number of pixels.
+More pixels make for more detail, and more detail equals more resolution.

 Ultimately, then, resolution really is all about detail.
 But print resolution thinks about detail in a different context–the context of a physical print–whereas digital image resolution thinks about detail in terms of pixels per image, or pixels per inch.